ethersphere/swarm-guide/contents/usage/act.rst

 CLI usage
 ---------

-.. important:: Restricting access to content on Swarm is a 2-step process - you first upload your content, then wrap the reference with an access control manifest. *We recommend that you always upload your content with encryption enabled*
+.. important:: Restricting access to content on Swarm is a 2-step process - you first upload your content, then wrap the reference with an access control manifest. **We recommend that you always upload your content with encryption enabled**.
+For the sake of the following examples we will refer to this hash as ``REF``

 **Creating a password protected manifest:**

-.. note:: The ``--password`` flag when using ``pass`` strategy refers to the password that protects the access-controlled content.
+.. note:: The ``--password`` flag when using the ``pass`` strategy refers to the password that protects the access-controlled content.
 This file should contain the password in plaintext.
-The command expects you to input the uploaded swarm content hash you'd like to limit access to.
-For the sake of the example we will refer to this hash as ``REF``
+The command expects you to input the uploaded swarm content hash you'd like to limit access to (``REF``)

 .. code-block:: bash